Steve Buscemi as Enoch “Nucky” Thompson, crooked city politician and influential mob bootlegger

 Nucky literally tops off his look with a straw flat cap in a tan basket weave.
 The open weave of the straw would be very cooling for an active morning on the golf course.

 To the best of my knowledge, the shot of him putting it on his head is the only time the cap features on the show.

 How to Get the Look

 It’s hard to imagine someone in 2015 getting so dressed up for a sport where courses are now allowing players in t-shirts and shorts to play, but it’s also nice to imagine a throwback to a more gentlemanly era.
 Sure, the deals made on the links may have been just as crooked as they are today, but at least the gents tried to look classy while doing so.

-- Brown & tan Glen plaid sleeveless cotton cardigan sweater with 5-button front, notched bottom, and welted hip pockets
+- Brown-and-tan glen plaid sleeveless cotton cardigan sweater vest with 5-button front, notched bottom, and welted hip pockets

-- Light brown (with brown triple-stripe windowpane check) flat front suit trousers with slanted side pockets, button-through jetted rear pockets, fishmouth back with adjustable strap, and cuffed bottoms
+- Tan with brown triple-stripe windowpane check flat front suit trousers with slanted side pockets, button-through jetted rear pockets, fishmouth back with adjustable strap, and turn-ups/cuffs

-- Light blue (with white windowpane) cotton dress shirt with detachable white “keyhole” cutout collar and white double/French cuffs
+- Light blue grid-check cotton dress shirt with detachable white “keyhole” cutout collar and white double/French cuffs

 - Gold collar bar